Chocolate loaf with a peanut butter spread. Can you think of anything better?! Serve this as a snack time or brunch treat or save it for dessert.

 - 2 tablespoons creamy peanut butter

-- For the loaf: Preheat the oven to 350 degrees F. Butter a 9x5-inch loaf pan; set aside.
+- Preheat the oven to 350 degrees F. Butter a 9x5-inch loaf pan; set aside.

 - Combine the brown sugar, cocoa, flour, granulated sugar, baking soda, baking powder, and salt in the bowl of an electric mixer.
 Mix on low speed just to combine.

 - In a separate bowl, whisk together the eggs and egg yolk to blend, then add the buttermilk, oil and vanilla; whisk until combined.

 - Turn the mixer to low and slowly pour the wet ingredients into the dry ingredients, mixing just until combined.
 Stir in the chopped chocolate by hand using a rubber spatula.
 Give it all a good last stir, making sure to scrap up everything on the bottom and sides and mixing it in.

 - Pour the batter into the prepared pan and bake for 1 hour to 1 hour 10 minutes, or until a toothpick inserted in the center comes out clean.
 Let the loaf cool in the pan for 15 minutes, then turn it out onto a wire rack to cool completely.

 To Make The Cream Cheese Spread:

 - Using a spoon, mix the cream cheese in a medium bowl until soft and fluffy.
 Add the peanut butter and stir to completely combine, then add the sugar and stir briskly, until incorporated.